pierrotdx/phoga-front/README.md

 As such, some choices of architecture or libraries are not based on efficiency but rather on the sake of discovery or simplicity, depending on the case.

+### Global structure

+This project is composed of three sub-projects:
+- the client application to display photos to visitor,
+- the back-office application to add/edit/remove the client photos,
+- a library shared between the two applications.

 ### Current state

-The API is still under development and not ready for production.
+The project is still under development and not ready for production.